turnbullpress/docker-jenkins-sample/README.md

-docker-jenkins-sample
+Docker-jenkins-sample
 =====================

-Sample Ruby RSpec for testing Jenkins with Docker
+Sample Ruby RSpec application for testing Jenkins with Docker.